Last update: 01.30.2019

 If you’ve heard about or experienced the German precision and quality, you may have some natural expectations about ZenMate.
 This VPN actually started out as a proxy service by ZenGuard GmbH in Berlin, Germany.
 Since free applications are always tempting to the public, ZenMate now boasts over 45 million users worldwide.

 But is it possible that so many users are mistaken and chose the wrong VPN service?
 It’s all relative, of course.
 In our ZenMate review, we attempt to find the truth behind this popular and somewhat controversial cybersecurity service.

-Although you may find reviews mentioning 1,000+ servers, it seems that ZenMate only has a fleet of a few hundred servers in 30+ countries (with 3,000+ IP addresses to offer).
-This is a relatively small network compared to some other top VPN providers, which sometimes have thousands of servers globally.
+Although you may find reviews mentioning 1,000+ servers, from looking at ZenMate’s server map, it seems that the VPN only has a fleet of about 300+ servers in 30+ countries (with 3,000+ IP addresses to offer).
+This is a relatively small network compared to some other top VPN providers, some of which have thousands of servers globally.

 ZenMate claims to be a no logs VPN service, but it does keep some connection logs.
 It will also ask for your email address when signing up for the free version or the 7-day premium trial.